-- improve productivity, but result in people being penalized for taking time to learn.
+- They're meant to improve productivity, but result in people being penalized for taking time to learn.

-- avoid mistakes, and discourage people from admitting they need training.
+- They're meant to avoid mistakes, and discourage people from admitting they need training.

-- ensure mandatory training is completed, but results in poor quality training content that people put off or dread completing.
+- They're meant to ensure mandatory training is completed, but results in poor quality training content that people put off or dread completing.

 1) Time is money—including my bonus!

 In general, it makes sense to incentivize people to work hard and achieve performance goals.

 Organizations might use incentives such as bonuses, prizes, leaderboards, and positive feedback to reward hard work and good results.
 Or organizations might use timesheets, supervision (like Roz in Monsters, Inc.), and warnings to discourage slacking off and poor performance.